My name is Karen Lock Kolp, and I help parents navigate the challenges of raising young children.

 We help you do this here at We Turned Out Okay, with:

-- 2 ways you can work with me personally on your toughest parenting conundrums
+- Work with me personally on your toughest parenting conundrums

 - Free, high-quality child-rearing support and advice through the blog and podcast, which now has (if you were to listen 24/7) more than 11 days worth of content